gearglow/ReptiliaWithATwist/The List.md

 "I think so," Hermione responded.
 "Ellie, what happened?
 The last thing I remember was you yelling 'boom' and everything went white."

 Elysia knelt and picked up her sandstone ball, which promptly disintegrated into a handful of sand as she stood.
 "A little something I found in a curse-breaking adventure story - a flash-bang stunner.
-After the twins constantly repeating 'constant vigilance' their first Defense class, I figured something was up.
+With the twins constantly repeating 'constant vigilance' after their first Defense class, I figured something was up.
 And there's not a whole lot who can block an area stunner after a flash-bang breaks their focus."

 "How'd you carve one so fast?"
 Hermione demanded.